Semrush Pricing (2026) — Which Plan is Best for You?

 The local SEO add-on from Semrush

 Now, how useful the local SEO add-ons will depend on the type of business you run (or the types of clients you have).
-As you might expect, they’re great for helping you raise the search visibility of bricks-and-mortar businesses that serve particular geographic areas — but not particularly useful for websites that aren’t specifically targeting a particular area (i.e., ecommerce sites, blogs, affiliate businesses and so on).
+As you might expect, they’re great for helping you raise the search visibility of bricks-and-mortar businesses that serve particular geographic areas — but they’re not particularly useful for websites that aren’t specifically targeting a particular area (i.e., ecommerce sites, blogs, affiliate businesses and so on).

 Semrush Content toolkit